vishnumaiea/KiExport/Readme.md

 - Instead of typing the arguments manually to a terminal all the time, we can save the options as a JSON file and call the KiCad CLI every time we want to generate the files.

 ## Requirements

+This soiftware was developed and tested on Windows 11.
+It should work on other platforms as well, but it is not tested.
+The following software should be installed in your system to use this tool.

 - Python 3.x
 - KiCad 8.x